-Embedded derivatives that meet the separation criteria of IAS 32 are recorded separately at fair value through profit or loss.
+Embedded derivatives that meet the separation criteria of IAS 32 are recorded separately on initial recognition at fair value through profit or loss.

 h) Equity

 Ordinary share capital is recognized directly in equity at fair value on issue and is not subsequently remeasured.